 The most important principle for online writing instruction is that it should be accessible and inclusive for all.
 This is evidenced by it being the subject of the Principle 1 for both the GSOLE Online Literacy Instruction Principles and Tenets (“OLI Principles”) (GSOLE 2019) and the CCCC Committee for Best Practices in Online Writing Instruction’s Position Statement of Principles and Example Effective Practices for Online Writing Instruction (“OWI Principles) (CCCC 2013).

 Ensuring accessibility and inclusion in the online learning environment is not limited to ensuring that learners with disabilities can access instructional information.
 Certainly, we must consider how design is lacking for students with disabilities as we are planning and designing our courses (Oswal 2015).
 However, we must go further than that.
 We must meet all learners where they are and equip them to achieve the outcomes and objectives of the course.
 Rodrigo (2015), Woodley et al. (2017), and Warnock and Gasiewski (2018) all offer insight, examples, and practical tips for integrating accessibility and inclusive practices in the online learning environment.
+Accessibility and inclusion also means ensuring equity in the learning environment.
+In my OLC-C artifact about engaging in OLI conversations, I reviewed a GSOLE webinar on language equity.

 Though Neilson (2016) specifically addresses learners with four types of disabilities (visual, auditory, cognitive, motor), the takeaways from that text should be applied to all online teaching: (1) Provide all instructional material in text-based documents and spoken lectures (recorded, captioned); (2) Provide descriptions for any images/graphics used so that screen readers can do more than just recognize an image is present; and (3) Limit the amount of text production required by students weekly.